asyrul21/mxUserAuthRoles/README.md

 # Setup

-1. Import `initializeSwissRolls` in your `server.js`.
+1. Import `initialiseUserRolls` in your `server.js`.

-   `InitializeSwissRolls` must accept FOUR parameters:
+   `initialiseUserRolls` must accept FOUR parameters:

 - Super Admin user properties.
 This needs to follow your UserModel's requirements.
 We recommend putting the credentials in `.env` file.
 Example: